computablee/heterogeneous-spmv/README.md

 We try to use versions 1.68 or 1.72, as later versions deprecate some headers used.

 ## Acknowledgements
-This work was made possible in part by a grant of high performance computing resources and technical support from the Alabama Supercomputer Authority, Sandia National Laboratories, as well as NSF2044633.
+This work was made possible in part by support from the Alabama Supercomputer Authority, Sandia National Laboratories, and NSF2044633.
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.